Exposing Election Myths: Facts and Graphs

 Since 2004, media pundits, misinformationists and naysayers have attempted to debunk the work of analytic researchers which prove systemic election fraud beyond a reasonable doubt.
 This post exposes and disproves the most common myths.

-3 Pre-election polls did not match the exit polls.
+3 Pre-election polls: did not match the exit polls.

-4 The 2004 “Election Model” projection assumptions were wrong.
+4 “Election Model”: assumptions were not valid.

-6 Exit polls are not random samples.
+6 Exit polls: are not random samples.

-7 “Reluctant Bush Responder” explains exit poll discrepancies.
+7 Reluctant Bush responder: explains the exit poll discrepancies.

-14 Mid-term Generic polls (2006) are not good predictors.
+14 Mid-term Generic polls: not good predictors.

-15 Hillary and Obama split the vote in the 2008 primaries.
+15 2008 Primaries: Hillary and Obama split the vote.

 16 2008 Obama: had 52.9% and won by 9.5 million votes.